enbeec/hammerspoon/README.md

 ## Installation

-Make sure you run `git submodule update --init --recursive` to grab all the spoons
+Make sure you run `git submodule update --init --recursive` to grab the Zoom spoon